Home > Short-Term Health Insurance > Oregon Short-Term Health Insurance

 People ineligible for premium subsidies include:

 - Oregonians who earn too much to qualify for a subsidy.
-This is less common than it was before the American Rescue Plan.
+This includes enrollees with household income above 400% of the federal poverty level.

 Footnotes